 - Swap the penne for another pasta like fusilli, rigatoni, ziti, rotini or shells.
 Long noodles like spaghetti are not recommended.

 - Take this dish to the next level and use my slow cooker meat sauce to replace the marinara and ground turkey.

 - Use ground sausage, chicken or beef in place of the turkey.

 - Chop and sauté and onion and add it to the pan along with the turkey.

 - Add in a little bit of shredded parmesan or white cheddar to add even more cheesy flavor.

 - Add a pinch of red pepper flakes to the meat mixture before layering.

-Season the ground turkey with 3/4 teaspoon of salt WHILE it’s cooking.
-Turkey meat is very bland and mixing it with the sauce does give it flavor, but a little salt during the browning process helps is come alive.
+Season the ground turkey with 3/4 teaspoon of salt while it’s cooking.
+Turkey meat is very bland and mixing it with the sauce does give it flavor, but a little salt during the browning process helps it come alive.

 To make it ahead, prepare the dish up to the point of baking.
 Cover and refrigerate up to 24 hours until ready to bake.
 Let it come to room temperature for about 30 minutes before cooking in the oven.
 Bake for about 30 minutes or until cheese is melted and bubbly.

 Freezing Unbaked.
 Assemble the casserole in a freezer safe pan and double wrap it tightly with a layer of plastic wrap, then a layer of aluminum foil.
 Freeze up to 3 months.
 Thaw in the fridge overnight and bake as directed.